plone/documentation/docs/contributing/documentation/myst-reference.md

 ## MyST, reStructuredText, and Markdown

-We use [MyST, or Markedly Structured Text](https://myst-parser.readthedocs.io/en/latest/), a rich and extensible flavor of Markdown, for authoring training documentation.
+You can use [MyST, or Markedly Structured Text](https://myst-parser.readthedocs.io/en/latest/), a rich and extensible flavor of Markdown, for authoring training documentation.

 MyST extends {term}`Markdown` by incorporating all the features of {term}`reStructuredText` and {term}`Sphinx` and its extensions.
 Contributors are welcome to use either Markdown or MyST syntax.